First Republic Bank shares plummet, reigniting fears about U.S. banking sector

 As of March 31, the percentage of uninsured deposits at First Republic had shrunk to 27% of total deposits, according to the bank.

-On Tuesday, there was a sharp selloff of First Republic's stock, and on Wednesday, trading was so volatile the New York Stock Exchange halted trading of the bank's shares an astonishing eight times.
+On Tuesday, there was a sharp selloff of First Republic's stock, and on Wednesday, trading was so volatile the New York Stock Exchange halted trading of the bank's shares an astonishing 16 times.

 For weeks, First Republic has tried over and over again to reassure its customers and investors, to no avail.